polterguy/phosphorusfive/plugins/extras/p5.flickrnet/README.md

 * United states government work

 To use it, make sure you provide your own Flickr API key.
 You can get your own API key, by applying for one at [Flickr](https://www.flickr.com/).

+**Warning**, this module might become obsolete in the future, since it was created at a point in time when Phosphorus Five did not have a very strong network API itself, and needed to use C# to implement search towards Flickr, which was needed in a project I was implementing for a client of mine.
+Today replacing this module, with custom logic written in Hyperlambda, using e.g. **[p5.http.get]** or **[p5.http.post]** would probably be quite easy.
+This module should be considered _"legacy code"_, and not used in new projects.